Recap of the Best Year of My Life

 Happy New Year to all of you lovely readers!

-Kotor, Montenegro to Prizren, Kosovo (by way of Albania)
+Kotor, Montenegro, to Prizren, Kosovo (by way of Albania)

 It was a late start yesterday since I didn’t have to take the bus till noon.
 My host brought me coffee and treats for a final breakfast on the deck and I had a note prepared thanking her for her hospitality that I think said what I hoped it said… I had her call me a taxi around 11:15 and was correct in thinking that she’d get one not driven by a scammer.
 I actually gave her a hug before getting into the car!